SC to hear TMC leader Saket Gokhale's bail plea on March 13 in crowdfunding 'misuse' case

-The Supreme Court on Friday said it will consider on March 13 a plea filed by Trinamool Congress spokesperson Saket Gokhale seeking bail in a case related to alleged misuse of money collected through crowdfunding.
+The Supreme Court on Friday fixed for consideration on March 13 a plea filed by Trinamool Congress spokesperson Saket Gokhale seeking bail in a case for alleged misuse of money collected through crowdfunding.

-A bench of Justices BR Gavai and Vikram Nath said it has not gone through the case file.
+A bench of Justice BR Gavai and Justice Vikram Nath said it has not gone through the case file.

 "We will have it immediately after vacation.
 This file came late night, we have not seen the file.
 We will take it up after reopening," the bench said.